 Police Officer Dean Ward (Call No. 316) transported Officer Weber to University Hospital, where he was pronounced dead at 12:30 a.m., and then to the Hamilton County Morgue.
 Captain Donald Byrd, District Three Commander, and Sergeant George Bredestege, the only supervisor working in District 3 that night, went to Officer Weber’s home to notify his wife, Judy.

 Stephen James was charged with and convicted of Aggravated Vehicular Homicide.
-Judge William S. Matthews sentenced him to the maximum of 1 to 5 years.
-After 36 days in prison, James’ attorney, Jack Rubenstein, filed for Shock Probation stating incredibly that James might lose his job if he was in prison any longer.
-On March 17, 1983, six months after killing Officer Weber and crippling Officer Klug, James was ordered released to a minimum security overnight facility in Cincinnati (similar to a hotel) where he would be released to work his job daily at the EPA.
-However, there were no beds in the hotel, so Judge Matthews released him, on his own recognizance, until there was an opening.
-After meeting with the Weber and Klug families a week later on March 23, Judge Matthews reaffirmed his decision and James was still a free man.
+Judge William S. Mathews sentenced him to the maximum of 1 to 5 years.
+After 36 days in prison, James’ attorney, Jack Rubenstein, filed for Shock Probation stating, incredibly, that James might lose his job if he was in prison any longer.
+On March 17, 1983, six months after killing Officer Weber and crippling Officer Klug, James was ordered released to a minimum-security overnight facility in Cincinnati (similar to a hotel) where he would be released to work his job daily at the EPA.
+However, there were no beds in the hotel, so Judge Mathews released him, on his own recognizance, until there was an opening.
+After meeting with the Weber and Klug families a week later on March 23, Judge Mathews reaffirmed his decision and James was still a free man.
 It is not known when, or if, room was ever made for James to be “incarcerated” overnight, but it is certain that within months, he was released outright on 3 years’ probation having served less than 2 months for killing a police officer and crippling another.

 During 1995, Cincinnati Police Captain Christopher M. Robertson, Training Section Commander, and Lieutenant Stephen R. Kramer, Assistant Planning Section Commander, noting a 1950 Cincinnati ordinance calling for the retirement of badges of officers who died in the line of duty, petitioned Police Chief Michael C. Snowden to retire Badge 479; which he did.
 Also, they requisitioned plaques for all Cincinnati officers who died in the line of duty since 1950 and erected a memorial at the Cincinnati Police Academy.

-If you have information, artifacts, archives, or images regarding these officers or incident, please contact the Greater Cincinnati Police Museum at firstname.lastname@example.org.
+If you know of any information, artifacts, archives, or images regarding these officers or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

-© This narrative was revised September 8, 2016 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
+© This narrative was revised September 8, 2018 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Memorial Committee Chairman.
 All rights are reserved to him and the Greater Cincinnati Police Historical Society.